openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 35. What does the message "Cannot write an event file for the TensorBoard to directory" mean? <a name="question-35"></a>

 Model Optimizer tried to write an event file in the specified directory but failed to do that.
-That could happen because the specified directory does not exist or you do not have permissions to write in it.
+That could happen when the specified directory does not exist or you do not have permissions to write in it.

 #### 36. What does the message "There is no registered 'infer' function for node  with op = .. .
 Please implement this function in the extensions" mean? <a name="question-36"></a>